-(c) Gifts in kind:
+(c) Gifts-in-kind:

-Gifts in kind are recorded at their fair market value as both revenue and expenditures on the "Statement of Revenue and Expenditures", when fair market value can be reasonably estimated and when the Entity would otherwise have required these items.
-Because the hours of service by volunteers are not normally purchased and due to the difficulty in determining their fair market value, contributed services are not recognized in the financial statements.
-Food, milk, and other supplies of \$944,481 (2009 - \$961,726) were donated during the year and are included in the statement of revenue and expenditures.
+Gifts-in-kind are recorded at their fair market value as both revenue and expenses on the "Statement of Operations", when fair market value can be reasonably estimated and when the Entity would otherwise have required these items.
+Food, milk, and other supplies of \$994,578 (2010 - \$944,481) were donated during the year and are included in the statement of revenue and expenses.